The Zombie Book

 “Well, at least you’re honest.
 We’re here!” the man shouted.
 Light beams began to converge on us and soon I was being blinded by the light.
 Footsteps followed shortly.
 “Disarmed her,” he said to his men.
 He looked back down at me.
 “Normally, I wouldn’t want anyone out here unarmed, but I can’t have you killing us.”

-“Fuck, she’s got like fifteen blades on her,” said one man.
-That was an overestimate, I only had twelve.
+“Bloody hell, she’s got like fifteen blades on her,” said one man with a thick British accent.
+But he was wrong, I only had twelve knives.

 “And, six guns,” said another.
 That was spot on.

-“If we take your baby, she’s going to cry, isn’t she,” the man asked.
+“If we take your boy, he’s going to cry, isn’t he,” the man asked.

-The man holding all my blades crouched down and looked at Lady.
+The man holding all my blades crouched down and looked at Chris.
 He had long black hair that hid much of his face.
-“How are you keeping her quiet?” he asked.
+“How are you keeping him quiet?” he asked.

 I did as much of a shrug as I could while being pinned down.
 “We were already being chased.
-What would be the point of forcing her to be quiet?”
+What would be the point of forcing him to be quiet?”

 The man holding my guns stood over us.
 “Well, it would have kept us from hearing you, and you don’t seem to like us so much.”
 I just looked at him.
 He had short blond hair that was mostly hidden by a black hat.
 The look on his face was an unhappy one.